Shiban1503/Retail-Sales-EDA-Forecasting-using-LSTM/README.md

 Saved the preprocessed dataset as processed_data.csv.

 2. Exploratory Data Analysis (EDA)
 EDA focused on uncovering trends and patterns in the data:
   **Fuel Price Analysis:**
   - Observed fluctuations over three years.
   - Examined variations by store type during holidays.

   **Temperature Analysis:**
   - Rounded temperature into ranges for better visualization.
   - Analyzed its relationship with fuel prices and CPI.

   **Weekly Sales Analysis:**
   - Studied weekly sales trends across three years.
   - Compared holiday vs non-holiday sales through hypothesis testing.

   **Correlation Analysis:**
   - Identified relationships between key variables using a heatmap.

   **Store Performance:**
   - Ranked stores based on total weekly sales.
   - Highlighted top-performing stores.

   **Visualizations:**
   - Created various plots (line, bar, scatter) to explain the data.
   - Saved plots with unique filenames for easy referencing.

+3. Machine Learning - LSTM for Sales Prediction **Feature Engineering**
+  - Selected relevant features such as temperature, fuel price, CPI, unemployment rate, markdowns, and holiday indicators.
+  - Encoded categorical variables (e.g., Store Type) using label encoding.
+  - Scaled features and target variables using MinMaxScaler.

+  **Sequence Preparation**
+  - Designed sequences for time-series data to feed into the LSTM model.

+  **Model Architecture**
+  - Built an LSTM model with 3 layers and dropout to prevent overfitting.
+  - Optimized the model using Adam optimizer and mean squared error as the loss function.

+  **Training and Evaluation**
+  - Trained the model on 80% of the data and validated it on the remaining 20%.
+  - Evaluated the model using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error     (RMSE), and R-squared (R2).
+  - Visualized actual vs predicted sales and training history for deeper insights.